NathanDavisBarrett/learning-vue-cli/tutorials/lesson2.md

 Vue.use(Router)

-export default new Router({
-  mode: 'history',
-  base: process.env.BASE_URL,
-  routes: [
+const routes = [
   {
     path: '/',
-      name: 'home',
+    name: 'Home',
     component: Home
   },
   {
     path: '/about',
-      name: 'about',
+    name: 'About',
     // route level code-splitting
     // this generates a separate chunk (about.[hash].js) for this route
     // which is lazy-loaded when the route is visited.
-      component: () => import(/* webpackChunkName: "about" */ './views/About.vue')
+    component: () => import(/* webpackChunkName: "about" */ '../views/About.vue')
   }
 ]

+const router = new VueRouter({
+  mode: 'history',
+  base: process.env.BASE_URL,
+  routes
 })

+export default router
 ```

 The Vue Router uses this configuration to choose which view to render from the `views` folder.

 Most of this is easy to understand.
 The code defines a Router object that includes some configuration and then an array of `routes`.
 Each route has a path, a name, and a component.
 These components are stored in the `views` folder and are called `Home.vue` and `About.vue`.

+When you visit a page in the browser, the Router will match the URL to the
+path of the routes you have defined and then draw the page using the
+matching component.

 I would recommend using the configuration shown for the `Home`, component, which is imported on the third line and then used in the first route.

 The configuration shown for the `About` component is more advanced.
 I would recommend not using this for now.
-It uses [lazy loading](https://alligator.io/vuejs/lazy-loading-vue-cli-3-webpack/), an advanced feature that we won't cover now.
+It uses [lazy loading](https://alligator.io/vuejs/lazy-loading-vue-cli-3-webpack/), which means that JavaScript for that
+route is loaded only when the page is visited.

 You can add an import statement: